On Feb. 29, Keeneland President and CEO William C. Greely officially retired.

-Keeneland completes several construction projects, including the completion of a new outdoor walking ring, adjacent to the sales pavilion; an enclosure of the first floor of the clubhouse, and the completion of an on-site biofermentation plant.
+Keeneland completed several construction projects, including the completion of a new outdoor walking ring, adjacent to the sales pavilion; an enclosure of the first floor of the clubhouse, and the completion of an on-site biofermentation plant.

 During the inaugural October Yearling Sale, 338 horses brought $5,092,900, for an average of $15,068.
 Top price was $400,000 for a Pleasant Colony colt.

-Keeneland’s new 10,000-square-foot library opened to the public on July 15.
+Keeneland’s new 10,000-square-foot Library opened to the public on July 15.

 Citing the effects of Mare Reproductive Loss Syndrome, Keeneland officials placed the July Selected Yearling Sales on a one-year hiatus.

 Breeders’ Cup Juvenile Fillies winner Cash Run, in foal to Storm Cat, tied a world-record price for a broodmare sold at public auction when Coolmore’s John Magnier paid $7.1 million for her at the November Breeding Stock Sale.

 The 17-day Fall Meet established an on-track attendance record of 232,499.

 Claiborne Farm became the first owner to win the gold bowl when Yell won the Raven Run Stakes (G2).

 During the Spring Meet, record total, daily average and single-day attendance figures were established in addition to record all-source total and daily average and on-track total and daily average mutuel handles.